-- Part-nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
-These banks can be included if they continue to be partnationalised or they meet the ratings in Banks above; - (iii) Building Societies which: - Meet the ratings for banks outlined above; or - Have assets in excess of £1bn; - (iv) Money Market Funds AAA; - (v) UK Government (including gilts and the DMADF (see below)); - (vi) Local Authorities; - (vii) Property Funds These funds allow the Commissioner to diversify into asset classes other than cash without the need to own and manage the underlying investments; Property Funds offer enhanced returns over the longer term but are more volatile in the short term.
+- (ii) Part-nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
+These banks can be included if they continue to be part-nationalised or they meet the ratings in Banks above; - (iii) Building Societies which: - Meet the ratings for banks outlined above; or - Have assets in excess of £1bn; - (iv) Money Market Funds AAA; - (v) UK Government (including gilts and the DMADF (see below)); - (vi) Local Authorities; - (vii) Property Funds These funds allow the Commissioner to diversify into asset classes other than cash without the need to own and manage the underlying investments; Property Funds offer enhanced returns over the longer term but are more volatile in the short term.
 Their value changes with market prices, so will be considered for longer investment periods; and - (viii) Supranational institutions. - 10.13 Due care will be taken to consider the country, group and sector exposure of the Commissioner's investments.
 In part, the country selection will be chosen by the credit rating of the Sovereign state.
 In addition: - (i) No more than £3m will be placed with any single non-UK country at any time; - (ii) Limits in place above will apply to Group companies; and - (iii) Sector limits will be monitored regularly for appropriateness. - 10.14 Additional requirements under the Code of Practice now require the Commissioner to supplement credit rating information.
 Whilst the above criteria relies primarily on the application of credit ratings to provide a pool of appropriate counterparties for officers to use, additional operational market information will be applied before making any specific investment decision from the agreed pool of counterparties.
-This additional market information (for example Credit Default Swaps, negative rating watches/ outlooks) will be applied to compare the relative security of differing investment counterparties.
+This additional market information (for example Credit Default Swaps, negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties. - 10.15 The time and monetary limits for institutions on the Commissioner's Counterparty List are as follows:

-Fitch (or equivalent) Money Limit Time Limit
+Fitch Money Limit Time Limit

+(or equivalent)

 UK Banks (Groups) P1/F1/A1 £10m <365days

 Non UK Banks (Groups) P1/F1/A1 £5m <365days

 Building Societies P1/F1/A1 £5m <365days

 Money Market Funds AAA £5m <365days

 Local Authorities - £15m <2 years